-A couple nights ago in my town, a car filled with young college girls wrecked.
-Four girls, aged 19 and 20, died.
+A couple nights ago in my town a car filled with young college girls wrecked.
+Four girls, aged 19 and 20, are no longer alive.

 I find myself praying fervently for these moms and dads I don’t know.
 In my weakness, I find myself not knowing how to pray: I ask the Holy Spirit to pray for them, with inexpressible groanings, in harmony with God’s own will (Rom.
 8:26-27).

 I also find myself praying fervently for the fallout from their deaths.
 There’s surely a better word than fallout, but I can’t think of it at the moment.
 I mean this: The Holy Spirit works beauty from ashes, and I pray He’ll use this tragedy in the lives of thousands.
 I pray He’ll work in and through the pain for the good of Christians and non-Christians.
 I pray for non-Christians watching that He’ll work for the ultimate glory of Jesus in their lives.